 To expand the number of employers participating with Escala’s education savings products

-Escala reevaluates customer insights to understand stumbling blocks
+Escala reevaluated customer insights to understand stumbling blocks

-Escala pivots to treat employers as customers, in addition to the end-user, employees saving for education
+Escala pivoted to treat employers as customers, in addition to the end-user, employees saving for education

-Your value proposition gets highly positive feedback from the majority of potential partner companies, but only a single commitment to partner.
-The user base must expand, so how do you react?
+Imagine you’re Escala Educación: Your value proposition gets highly positive feedback from the majority of potential partner companies, but you have only one single commitment from a partner.
+Your user base must expand, so what do you do?

-Escala was founded, in Medellin, Colombia, with the intention of providing “education for all” via a savings product matched by employers to fund higher education and coupled with tuition discounts.
-Escala catered to lower-skilled labor segments, marketing their savings programs to companies as a socially responsible venture and employee benefit.
+Escala Educación was founded, in Medellín, Colombia, with the intention of providing “education for all” via a savings product matched by employers to fund higher education and coupled with tuition discounts.
+Escala Educación catered to lower-skilled labor segments, marketing their savings programs to companies as socially-responsible ventures and for employee benefits.

-Initially, Escala had understood the employees as their users and customers, meaning that their product and pitch were tailored to the primary benefit of the employee.
-Understanding that personal savings would not be enough, Escala incorporated tuition discounts based on customer research, and structured employer matching programs to incentivize reduced attrition.
-The first partner company, an Escala investor, offered to work together promoting corporate social responsibility.
+Initially, Escala Educación view employees as their users and customers, meaning that their product and pitch were tailored to the primarily to benefit employees, as a B2C service.
+Understanding that personal savings would not be enough, Escala Educación incorporated tuition discounts based on customer research, and structured employer-matching programs to reduce attrition.
+The first partner company, an Escala Educación investor, offered to work with them in promoting corporate social responsibility.

-As Escala spoke with potential partner companies, Escala pitched “Helping your employees, focusing on CSR, and getting better retention rates” in that order.
-When positive feedback failed to lead to new commitments from companies pitched, Escala stepped back and reevaluated their marketing approach.
+As Escala Educación spoke with potential partner companies, Escala Educación pitched “Helping your employees, focusing on CSR, and getting better retention rates.”
+When positive feedback failed to lead to new commitments from companies, Escala Educación stepped back and reevaluated their marketing approach.
 Understanding the danger of waiting for the eight companies who indicated interest, they moved to diversify their potential partner base.
 This shift in approach led to further evaluation of how best to pitch new partners.
-By conducting informational interviews with clients, employees, investors, and industry players, Escala reached a point of understanding that the company was not a channel to customers, but a customer itself.
+By conducting informational interviews with clients, employees, investors, and industry players, Escala Educación reached a point of understanding that the company was not a channel to customers, but a customer itself.